 A few days before His death, His enemies attacked Him with trick questions.
 In answering each one, He declined to argue.
 Instead, He silenced them with a few well-chosen words, leaving them dumbfounded (Matt.
 22:17-22, etc.).
 As God in the flesh, He was able to speak the truth with such cogency that no man could answer Him, and with such economy that no man could fail to follow and remember His words.

 True wisdom is also gentle (v.
 17).
 Time after time, the New Testament names gentleness as a mark of Christian leadership (2 Cor.
 10:1, of Christ; 1 Thess.
 2:7, of Paul; Titus 3:2, of all in leadership).
 One responsibility of spiritual leaders is to rebuke any brother who has gone astray.
-Yet they must deal with him gently, for this is the way of true wisdom (2 Tim.
+Yet they must deal with him gently, for that is the way of true wisdom (2 Tim.
 2:24-26; Gal.
 6:1).
-As the old saying recommends, it is easier to catch a fly with honey than with vinegar.
+As the old saying reminds us, "It is easier to catch a fly with honey than with vinegar."
 If you confront a brother who has fallen into sin or foolish ideas, your purpose is not to antagonize him, but to win him over.
 Therefore, you avoid exaggerating his guilt.
 You use pleas rather than threats.
 You speak kindly, not roughly.
-You keep a sweet voice and a caring face.
+You keep a caring face.
 The visible emotion should be love rather than anger or rejection.
 If you attack him, he will raise his defenses higher and entrench himself deeper in disobedience.
 Instead you must present yourself as his ally and friend, so that he will lower his defenses.